depaul-se452-sp23group1/group-project/README.md

 * Milestone 1: Discussed and determined the project and created the skeleton base structure and divided the functional areas for each member to work.<br />
 * Milestone 2: Created the project data persistence and few basic services for each functional module.
 * MileStone 3: Updated few tables based on requirement and added mappings as needed, Created few customized services, Updated the package-info.java

-**Project Members**
+* Final Submission: Added the ui layer and implemented Spring Security for 2 type of users for authorization operations **Project Members**
 ---
 | Name          | Functional Area                |